OpenBMB/RepoAgent/README.md

 ### Configuring RepoAgent

-You can use RepoAgent with OpenAI API for the moment.
+Before configuring specific parameters for RepoAgent, please ensure that the OpenAI API is configured as an environment variable in the command line:

 ```sh
 export OPENAI_API_KEY=YOUR_API_KEY # on Linux/Mac